UN Security Council vote on Gaza resolution pushed back to Friday

 Diplomatic discussions at UN headquarters in New York, which have delayed the vote several times this week, continue as conditions deteriorate in Gaza.

-Gaza health authorities announced on Thursday that the death toll in the enclave has climbed to at least 20,000.
+Gaza health authorities announced that the death toll in the enclave has climbed to at least 20,000.

 “The Security Council has agreed to continue negotiations today to allow for additional time for diplomacy,” said Jose Javier De la Gasca Lopez Dominguez, the UN ambassador from Ecuador, which holds the council's rotating presidency this month.

-Lana Nusseibeh, the UAE’s envoy to the UN, said “very high-level discussions … are happening between capitals to try and reach a text that will, in fact, be adopted”.
+Lana Nusseibeh, the UAE’s ambassador to the UN, said: “Very high-level discussions … are happening between capitals to try and reach a text that will, in fact, be adopted."

-The Security Council was originally supposed to vote on the UAE-drafted resolution on Monday but this was delayed as it became clear it faced a US veto.
+The Security Council was originally scheduled to vote on the UAE-drafted resolution on Monday, but this was delayed as it became clear it faced a US veto.

-The US deputy envoy to the UN, Robert Wood, earlier said that Washington was not yet at a point where it could support the draft text, with a reported major issue being calls for UN monitoring of aid entering the Gaza Strip.
+After last-minute negotiations, US ambassador to the UN Linda Thomas-Greenfield said the US could support the latest version of the resolution.

-“Diplomacy takes time.
-It means evolving conversations and people are giving it their attention at the highest levels of the capitals that have leverage on this,” Ms Nusseibeh told reporters.
+“We have worked hard and diligently over the course of the past week with the Emiratis, with others, with Egypt to come up with a resolution that we can support, and we do have that resolution now,” she said.

 An earlier draft of the UAE resolution called for the urgent suspension of hostilities to allow safe and unhindered humanitarian access to Gaza and for urgent steps towards a sustainable cessation of fighting.

-National Security Council spokesman John Kirby told reporters: “We’re still actively working with our UN partners about the resolution and on the language itself.”
+“We’re still actively working with our UN partners about the resolution and on the language itself," US National Security Council spokesman John Kirby said.

 “Israel has had, understandably so, a role in the inspection regime – a key role, a pivotal role – and we understand and respect that,” he said.

-Calls for a ceasefire are rising globally, but Israel, whose stated goal in Gaza is the elimination of Hamas, has said it would only benefit the militant group.
+Calls for a ceasefire are rising globally, but Israel, whose stated goal in Gaza is the elimination of Hamas, has said such a deal would only benefit the militant group.

 The US, Israel's staunchest ally, has used its permanent member veto power to block earlier attempts by the council to pass resolutions calling for an end to the violence.